purdyben/VRP-Challenge/README.md

 #### Note:
-- type  []Load: unfiltered Loads or a list of loads for a driver
+- type  []Load: could be an unfiltered set of Loads or a list of loads for a driver
 - type  [][]Load: list of all drivers and the driver loads